-Pose Ponder (formerly The Daily Inchoate) offers more or less daily posts (weekdays) on living in the Anthropocene, usually from a philosophical point of view.
+Pondercraft offers posts on living in the Anthropocene (see below), often from a philosophical point of view.

-You can also check out the “Meta” category of posts, some of which include periodic reflections on what I’m doing here.
-Of course, feel free to browse around all posts.
+Posts generally fall into one of the following categories: Anthropocene, Craft (reading, writing, lifelong learning), Rambles (travel), and Dear Hannah.
+You can also check out the “Meta” category of posts, which are periodic retrospectives and prospectives on what I’m doing here.
+Of course, feel free to browse the archive.

 Who is writing?
-I’m a former professor with too many degrees (PhD ecology; MA, ThM theology, Christian Eastern Orthodox) and too many interests, including these days especially philosophy and political thought.
+I’m a former professor with too many degrees and too many interests, which I indulge promiscuously.
+Reader, beware.

-A real question is the extent to which “ancient wisdoms” (philosophical and religious) can speak to us and be of any real help today.
+A real question is the extent to which “ancient wisdoms” (philosophical and religious) can be of any real help today.
+History may be broken or fundamentally disrupted, and yet we dare not throw out everything we used to know.

 Would love to have you read!

-If you’re interested, please follow, subscribe, comment, and otherwise engage.
+If you’re interested, please follow, subscribe, comment, share, and engage.

 Welcome!